florinsdistortedvision/orbisunjailed/emulators.md

 #### PSP

-* Note that even though it is made by Sony, there are only a few games that can be played.
-Use RetroArch for better compatibility and speed.
+* With the release of PSP Classics on PS Plus, new emulators have been developed by Sony.
 * Before attempting, check compatibility list here (if a game is not on the list, feel free to test it):
-<a href="https://www.psdevwiki.com/ps4/PSP_Emulator_Compatibility_List"> PSP Compatibility List </a>
+<a href="https://www.psx-place.com/threads/psp-fpkg-v1-0-1-play-psp-games-with-the-ps-plus-emulator.37947/"> PSP Compatibility List </a>
 * Download and extract PSP HD GUI:
-   * <a href="https://github.com/xXxTheDarkprogramerxXx/PS3Tools/releases/tag/PSPHD1.0.0.0"> PSP HD GUI V.1.0 </a>
+   * <a href="https://www.psx-place.com/threads/psp-fpkg-v1-0-1-play-psp-games-with-the-ps-plus-emulator.37947/"> PSP-FPKG v1.0.1 </a>
 * Download your favourite PSP rom.
-Make sure it is either in a .ISO, .CSO or .PBP file format.
+Make sure it is either in a .ISO file format.
-* Launch PSP HD GUI.
-In the Disc section select the .ISO, .CSO or .PBP file.
+* Launch PSP-FPKG v1.0.1.
+In the Disc section select the .ISO file.
 * Rename the tile if it hasn't updated to the game name.
 Add your own NP Title if it hasn't updated.
 * You can select a custom Icon & Background image to make it prettier on the homescreen and when you launch it.
    * Icon resolution must be 512x512